pygamelib/pygamelib/README.md

 Have a look at the [examples/](examples/suparex/) directory to see how most of these games have been done!

-If you want a quick peak at the new features in the most recent version, have a look at this:
+If you want a quick peek at the new features in the most recent version, have a look at this:

 [![Watch the video](https://img.youtube.com/vi/AyzSMH5msU4/hqdefault.jpg)](https://youtu.be/AyzSMH5msU4)